 Question: What is your all-time favorite photo?

-Answer: This is a tough one to decide on, but I’ll go with “Above the Clouds” (2012).
+Answer: This is a difficult question for me to answer, since I really enjoy most of my photos, but I’ll go with “Above the Clouds” (2012).
 This photo captures everything I’m trying to achieve as an artist.
-It conveys a peaceful and calm feeling which is so important for my photography.
-It was created in the wilderness, which is a place I’m passionate about.
+One of the primary goals of my art/photography is to convey a peaceful and calm feeling through my work and I believe “Above the Clouds” achieves this goal.
+I created the photo in the mountains/wilderness, which are places I’m passionate about.
+My wife was sitting next to me that evening, making it even more special.
+I can also make beautiful prints of the photo which look great hanging on the wall.
 Compositionally, I used layers to create depth in the scene and give it an expansive, open feeling.
-There are 8 layers here if you look closely (starting at the bottom there are red wildflowers, green plants, purple flowers, trees, distant ridge, clouds, mountain, and sky).
-The contrast is higher in the foreground and less as you get out towards the mountain, which creates depth.
+There are 8 layers here if you look closely.
+Starting at the bottom there are red wildflowers, green plants, purple flowers, trees, distant ridge, clouds, mountain, and sky.

 Question: What is your least favorite photo?